Do You Know How To Choose A Membrane Filter?

 (3) Pore rate: refers to the proportion of the volume of all holes in the filter membrane to the total volume of the filter membrane.
 Usually, the filter membrane has a 50-90% pore area, and the flow rate is directly related to the pore rate of the membrane.

-Then, the following factors should be considered in the selection of the filter membrane:
+Then, you should be considered in the selection of the filter membrane, the following is filter membrane selection guide:

 1. Filter material of the filter membrane